networkservicemesh/deployments-k8s/examples/features/webhook-smartvf/README.md

 EOF
 ```

-5. Add to nse-kernel the postgres container, set `nodeName` it to the second node and use the interface pool for SmartVF in `nse` container :
+Add to nse-kernel the postgres container, set `nodeName` it to the second node and use the interface pool for SmartVF in `nse` container:
 ```bash
 cat > patch-nse.yaml <<EOF
 ---